 Investment Expenses: These are charged directly against investment revenue.
 Performance fees are accrued as earned.

-Scheme Administration Expenses: The expenses were allocated in accordance with Trustee policy during the year.
+Scheme Administration Expenses: The expenses were allocated in accordance with f) Superannuation Contributions Surcharge Tax

+Trustee policy during the year.
 The basis for the allocation was number of members and the administrative complexity of each individual Scheme.